qvdm/PasswordThing/docs/hardware_and_software.md

 # Assembly
-The project can be assembled many ways.
-A custom 3D-printed case is probably the best solution in the long term.
+## Rough and tough

 The photos below  show the front and back of two of my prototype model U and A assemblies.
-The "sandwhich" construction of the model U shown is very compact and allows the unit to be glued to your keyboard for easy access.
+The "sandwich" construction of the model U shown is very compact and allows the unit to be glued to your keyboard for easy access.
 (Only do this at home of course - see the Security section in the documentation).